 Despite the projected increase in the program's primary revenue sources, a key challenge is the achievement of full cost of service rates for the program as defined in the Agency's Long Range Plan of Finance (2007) and 2013 IEUA Business Goals (Fiscal Responsibility).
 While the multi-year rate increases helped to narrow the gap between the program's revenues and costs, a structural deficit remains.
-As indicated in Figure 5-20, the FY 2014/15 EDU volumetric rate of \$14.39 does not fully recover the cost of service of \$17.75 (\$16.00 0&M plus \$1.75 R&R).
-As the Agency moves beyond the three year adopted rates, future rate structures that support full cost of service will continue to be a high priority to ensure the Agency can continue to meet its level of service of adopting multiyear rate increases will also support the Agency's transition to a biennial budget in FY 2015/16, and provide member agencies more stability in their financial planning.
+As indicated in Figure 5-20, the FY 2014/15 EDU volumetric rate of \$14.39 does not fully recover the cost of service of \$17.75 (\$16.00 O&M plus \$1.75 R&R).
+As the Agency moves beyond the three year adopted rates, future rate structures that support full cost of service will continue to be a high priority to ensure the Agency can continue to meet its level of service commitment to deliver reliable, high quality, and cost effective essential services.
+Continuing the practice of adopting multiyear rate increases will also support the Agency's transition to a biennial budget in FY 2015/16, and provide member agencies more stability in their financial planning.